 Adobe Bridge is a stand-alone program that’s available with Photoshop CC and other Adobe Creative Cloud programs.
-It allows you to organize, browse, locate, label, identify and cull / edit your image files.
+It allows you to organize, browse, locate, label, rate, identify, choose and cull your image files.

 In keeping with the spirit of K.I.S.S.
 (Keep It Super Simple), I’m going to cover the most useful features to a photographer.
 Because Bridge is such a relatively simple program, It’s quite possible that you’ll be proficient with Bridge in about an hour after studying this post!

 Where to Find:

 As Bridge is a separate standalone program, you can open it without opening Photoshop, just like any “normal” program – I have an icon for it in my Mac OS “Dock”.
 But if you want to – –

 • From within Photoshop: Go to “File” -> “Browse in Bridge…”